Beauvais Conference

 The Beauvais Conference of World War I was held at the request of French Prime Minister Georges Clemenceau to solidify command of the Western Front and to ensure the maximum participation of France's allies in the war.
 The conference was held on April 3, 1918, at the Hôtel de Ville (town hall) in Beauvais, France, one week after the Doullens Conference that appointed General Ferdinand Foch as Commander of the Western Front.
 Clemenceau thought the wording of the Doullens Agreement was too weak, and that a correction was needed to solidify Foch's command.
-The urgency of the meeting was underpinned by Germany's Spring Offensive on the Western Front, which opened a gap 50 miles wide and 50 miles deep in the line, forcing the British Expeditionary Force to reel back, and retreat orders from both French and British army commanders to protect their armies.
+The urgency of the meeting was underpinned by Germany's Spring Offensive on the Western Front, which opened a gap 50 mi wide and 50 mi deep in the line, forcing the British Expeditionary Force to reel back, and retreat orders from both French and British army commanders to protect their armies.

 Background

 Immediately after the Doullens Conference, Prime Minister Clemenceau came under pressure to strengthen the Doullens note's wording, which read:

 "General Foch is charged by the British and French Governments to co-ordinate the action of the Allied Armies on the Western Front.
 He will work to this end with the Commanders-in-Chief who are asked to furnish him with all necessary information."

 On the return trip from the Doullens Conference to Paris, Clemenceau's military aide General Henri Mordacq thought the note looked weak.
 Mordacq wrote, "He discussed the matter with me thoroughly (and said) everything depends on..the three men leading the armies..if they cooperate with each other, everything will go along well."
 Those three men were General's Petain, Haig, and the new arrival from the United States, General "Black Jack" Pershing.
 Mordacq was convinced General Petain would remain loyal to General Foch, but he had serious concerns about General Douglas Haig, who married into royalty (Haig married the maid of honour at Queen Alexandra's wedding, he supplied copies of his wartime diary to the King because the King was bored, and he always had an open door to the King), and who might ignore the Doullens directive at will.
 Legally, the words in the note, "to conduct the action of the Allied Armies" meant to lead during times of conflict, but not to lead during breaks in the conflict.
 General Mordacq said, "Since the situation (the wording on the Doullens Agreement) is not clear, and since the word 'coordination' does not mean 'command', Marshal Haig is unfortunately compelled to debate his orders."
 This could lead to another catastrophe.
 Convinced this was now a serious concern, Clemenceau flip-flopped on the Doullens note (wanting easy words at the Doullens Conference to appease General's Petain and Haig over Foch's promotion, and now wanting hard words to secure Foch's position).